mmRoshani/.github/profile/README.md

 ### Premium

-Wenex has some private repositories named with the suffix `premium` that has more skeleton of a broad range of needs in communication, online shopping, finances, iot, etc.
+Wenex has some private repositories named with the suffix `premium` that has more skeleton of a broad range of needs in communication, online shopping, finances and iot, etc.